 Odors Don’t Dissipate on Their Own

 There’s a misconception about fire damage cleanup and ventilation.
-You might believe that fire odors will simply dissipate with enough fans blowing in the house.
+You might believe that fire odors will dissipate with enough fans blowing in the house.
 Soot and other fire byproducts are chemically based substances.
-Unless they’re physically removed, they’ll continue to react with the drywall, wood and other materials.
+Unless they’re physically removed, they’ll continue to react with the drywall, wood, and other materials.

 Our smoke damage restoration professionals will clean, remove and service the structure as necessary.
 They’ll deodorize rooms with careful attention to humidity and corrosion issues.
 There shouldn’t be any remaining odors after a professional cleanup job.
 Subtle odors equate to dirty conditions that will only grow stronger over time.